kcharbo3/FirstBlockchain/README.md

 ### SPVNode (In Progress)
 The PSVNode is supposed to act similarly to the FullNode but not contain a copy of the blockchain.
 It will verify transactions based on the merkle root and merkle path it is provided from a full or miner node in its network.

+# Credit
+The CSS file is from youtuber Corey Schafer.
+He used it in his tutorial at https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH&index=1